status-im/status-desktop/BUILDING.md

 Download and install Go 1.22 from the [official website](https://go.dev/dl/).

+> ⚠️ Note: 1.22 version is a strict requirement for now.
+Version 1.23 won't work

 > ⚠️ Note: There is a script `scripts/windows_build_setup.ps1`, but it may be outdated.

 ### Linux